danieleborgo/SchoolTestGenerator/README.md

 points value and if the question is mandatory or less in the generation.
 The two already implemented question can be an example.

 ### 7.2.
-Adding a new student's type
+Adding a new modifiers

-After adding it in **_StudentType_** in [enums.py](./generator/enums.py), the next step strictly depends on which is the effect of this new category.
-All the questions, before being generated, receive the student's type as parameter and this can be exploited to generate different version of the question, like it happens for the students that need optional questions.
-Some functions, like the one that generates the rules, receive the student's type as parameter.
+After adding it in **_Modifier_** in [enums.py](./generator/enums.py), the next step strictly depends on which is the effect of this new modifier.
+All the questions, before being generated, can receive some flags related to these as parameter and this can be exploited to generate different versions of the question, like it happens for the students that need optional questions.

 ### 7.3.
 Adding a new grades format